vrieza/yugioh-public-api-data-enrichment/README.md

 ## Tools & Method

-The work will be done using a jupyter notebook with python language where the main libraries used are:
+The assigment will be done using a jupyter notebook with python language where the main libraries used are:
-1. numpy is used for working with arrays
+1. **numpy** is used for working with arrays
-2. pandas is used for working with dataframes
+2. **pandas** is used for working with dataframes
-3. request allows to send HTTP requests using Python.
+3. **request** allows to send HTTP requests using Python.
-4. json The full-form of JSON is JavaScript Object Notation.
+4. **json** The full-form of JSON is JavaScript Object Notation.

 While the git language is used to interact with github.